zachwlewis/6ft/README.md

   - A2.1 Given a UUID, an object can be created.
   - A2.2 Given an object, a UUID can be derived.
   - A2.3 UUIDs and objects can be used interchangably.
+  - A2.4 A UUID exists for every player character.
 - A3.0 There exists a robust event system.
   - A3.1 Events provide an event type (`ENEMY_KILLED`, `ITEM_COLLECTED`, `VOLUME_ENTERED`, _et cetera_).
   - A3.2 Events provide a value referencing a game object (`Enraged_Panther`, `Refined_Ore`, `Enemy_Base_Entrance`, _et cetera_).